aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 - Publish messages on SNS topics
 - Write messages into columns of DynamoDB
 - Put messages IoT Events input
+- Start the execution of a Step Functions state machine

 ## Republish a message to another MQTT topic